bholtbholt/jennys-portfolio/README.md

 ## Saving changes
 1. At the bottom of the screen is the Commit dialog
 1. Enter a commit message on the first line, something like "Add Smart People with Bad Resumes Article" or "Update My Other Article".
-1. Choose Commit directly to the `master` branch
+1. Choose Commit directly to the `gh-pages` branch
 1. Press Commit